Employers added 139,000 jobs in May as labor market remains steady

 "Investors will breathe a sigh of relief at the 139K figure, but the details of the release suggest that growth storm clouds are darkening," wrote Adam Crisafulli, head of Vital Knowledge, in a research note.

-David Royal, CFIO of financial services company Thrivent, said stagflation remains a concern and that the report signals a "weakening employment picture."

-The modest job gains and steady unemployment rate are likely to keep the Fed on the sidelines for at least the next few months, economists said.
-The Fed is scheduled to meet next from June 17 to 18.
-The central bank Fed has kept its key short-term interest rate unchanged this year, after cutting it three times last year.
+For borrowers, the solid job gains and steady unemployment rate are likely to keep the Federal Reserve on the sidelines for at least the next few months, economists said.
+The Fed is scheduled to meet next June 17-18.
+The central bank has kept its key short-term interest rate unchanged this year after cutting it three times last year.

-Fed chair Jerome Powell and most other Fed policymakers have voiced concern that Trump's tariffs could push up inflation later this year, which they would seek to counter by raising rates.
-The Fed is only likely to accelerate interest rate cuts if the job market sharply deteriorates, which didn't happen last month.
+Fed Chair Jerome Powell and most other Fed policymakers have voiced concern that Trump's tariffs could push up inflation later this year, which they would seek to counter by raising interest rates.

-Meanwhile, Mr. Trump renewed his push for the Fed to cut rates on Friday, writing on Truth Social that the move would "greatly reduce interest rates, long and short, on debt that is coming due."
+"In our view, the labor market is not showing the type of weakness that the Fed would need to see in order to consider cutting rates," at its June meeting, Brian Rose, senior U.S. economist at UBS Global Wealth Management, told investors in a client note.
+"We expect to see further softening in the second half of 2025 as tariffs and other policy measures weigh more heavily on the economy, leading the Fed to start cutting rates in September."